AudioPixie/TPRTracker/README.md

 - Check marking
 	- Checks can be right clicked to mark them as a **junk item** (orange) or a **key item** (blue)
-	- This is purely cosmetic
+	- This is purely cosmetic and included in your save file
 	- This can be useful for marking checks you can see but can't yet obtain (e.g. bugs you can see but can't get without a clawshot, shop items you can't afford yet, checks you got hints for, etc.)
 	- This is useful in **Rupee Mode** ([see below](https://github.com/AudioPixie/TPRTracker?tab=readme-ov-file#fanadis-palace-and-rupee-mode)) to mark junk items that you don't obtain (e.g. seeing a blue rupee that you don't want to waste time grabbing) as it visually marks it off but doesn't affect your rupee count